d12frosted/elpa-mirror/nongnu/org-mime-readme.txt

 4.3 Beautify quoted mail when replying ──────────────────────────────────────

   It already works out of box.
 Currently it emulates Gmail's style.
-You can go back the old style by `(setq org-mime-beautify-quoted-mail nil)'.

 4.4 Export options